Dental Technician School and College Degree Program Information

 Dental technicians construct and repair dental prosthetics like braces, bridges, crowns and dentures.
 While some dental technicians receive on-the-job training, many employers prefer technicians with an associate's degree in dental laboratory technology.
 Dental technicians work for private medical manufacturers, laboratories, dental offices and schools.

-Associate's degrees in dental laboratory technology introduce students to materials and techniques used in fabrication of dental prosthetics.
+Associate's degrees introduce students to materials and techniques used in fabrication of dental prosthetics.
 Students can focus on ceramics, orthodontic appliances, crowns and bridges and partial or complete dentures.
+The programs combine lectures and hands-on training through an internship or training labs.
 Prospective students in dental technology benefit from a strong health science and chemistry background.
 Dental lab technicians must also pay attention to details like measurements, and color matching; good hand to eye coordination is essential for any dental technician.
 A high school diploma is required.

 Typical curriculum in a dental technician school program includes courses that introduce students to dental laboratory materials, dental anatomy and orthodontic and pedodontic appliances.
 Many programs also have internship or laboratory assistant programs that provide hands-on experience.
 Typical courses include: